Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Introduction

 This new interconnection is inspired by recently proposed optimization algorithms to solve problems that are usually represented on multiple time scales: the prediction-correction algorithms for time-varying optimization \cite{simonetto2016predcorr, fazlyab2018predcorintpoint}, the advance-steps in nonlinear model predictive control \cite{zavala2009advstepnmpc, diehl2009effnmpc}, and the opponent-learning awareness games \cite{foerster2017learning, wang2019followridge}.
-These algorithms use the nonlinear optimization sensitivity \cite{fiacco1976sensitivity, jittorntrum1984solution} to generate feed-forward terms that improve their convergence.
+These algorithms use the nonlinear optimization sensitivity \cite{fiacco1976sensitivity, jittorntrum1984solution} to generate feed-forward terms that improve their convergence. \rr{Our approach also relates to classic backstepping \cite[Ch.~14]{khalil2002nonlinear} in the context of overcoming time-scale separation limitations.
+However, unlike backstepping, our approach does not require to know a stabilizing state feedback law in closed form.
+Hence, our approach is implementable in cases where such a feedback law is not available.}

-Hence, our proposed interconnection can be interpreted as a feed-forward term in faster systems, that anticipates the dynamics of slower ones.
-For that, it uses the sensitivity of the fast system steady states with respect to the slower system states.
-Therefore, we term this approach the predictive-sensitivity conditioning.
-We prove that our predictive-sensitivity approach assures that the interconnected single-time-scale system has the same local (and even global, under further conditions) exponential stability properties as the system with multiple perfectly separated time scales.
-Moreover, we show how the convergence rate can be improved by means of an additional preconditioning matrix, and we provide robustness guarantees with respect to sensitivity errors.